tagtogorg/tagtog-doc/README.md

 {% include inline-image.html name="image-inline.png" width="70" %}
 ```

-### Features not yet ready
+### tagtog features not yet ready

-To mention features that will be ready soon or have been temporarily disabled, use the CSS class `soon`.
+To mention tagtog features that will be ready soon or have been temporarily disabled, use the CSS class `soon`.
 The content will be faded

 ```html
 <div class="soon">